gtrabbit/reactreads/README.md

 ## Getting Started

 If you already have Node.js and npm installed, this repository has everything necessary to get started with the MyReads application.
-Simply clone this repository, cd into that directory and enter `npm start` to launch the local webserver.
+Simply clone this repository, cd into that directory and enter `npm install` to install all dependencies, including React, React-Router and Prop-types.
+When the install has finished, you are ready to launch the local webserver by entering `npm start`.
 This will open your browser to localhost:3000, displaying the main page of the application.
 (If not, you may need to open your browser and navigate to localhost:3000 manually).

 ## Create React App